Hnfull/Intensio-Obfuscator/docs/recommendations/python_code_recommendations.md

     ```
     - Edit [words exclusion](../../intensio/exclude/python/exclude_python_words.txt) and add keywords `choices`, `default` and `help` of argparse library, because the Replace feature take all variables, with this rule `variables=`

-#### 4) If `#` commentary after line of code, can potentially generate an error if `Rcommentaries` feature not recognize commentary correctly and remove the code of line
+#### 4) If `#` commentary after line of code, can potentially generate an error if `-rc, --removecommentaries` feature not recognize commentary correctly and remove the code of line
 - Can generate an error = yes
 - Strongly Recommended:
     ```python